is8ac/aural2/paper/aural2.md

 An LSTM can be thought of as a Recurrent Neural Net (RNN) augmented with persistent memory[^8].

-Each cell of a RNN takes as input the output of the previous cell concatenated with the current state of the world and returns an output which is sent to the next cell.
+Each cell of an RNN takes as input the output of the previous cell concatenated with the input information and returns an output which is sent to the next cell.
 This allows them to recognise patterns in time series data of arbitrary length.
 However, for reasons[^9], RNNs have difficulty remembering long term state.
 LSTMs solve this problem by augmenting an RNN with persistent memory which it can read from and write to, thereby allowing it to persist information for arbitrarily longer periods.

 Aural2 currently uses a stack of two LSTMs, the first taking as input